exasol/release-droid/doc/user_guide/user_guide.md

 ## Supported Programming Languages

-We provide an advanced support for the following languages:
+Release Droid provides advanced support for the following languages:

 * Java
 * Scala

-A repository with any other language should be marked as `Generic` (`--language generic` CLI parameter is mandatory in this case).
+A repository with any other language should be marked as `Generic` (CLI parameter `--language generic` is mandatory in this case).

 ## Supported Release Platforms